 Our outstanding scholars write books that are widely read, publish articles in the popular press and in scholarly journals, and appear frequently on television and radio.
 We have close working relationships with key public-policy leaders in the nation’s capital and across the country.

-Our reputation for excellence has been built up over three decades.
+Our reputation for excellence has been built up over four decades.

 Through its core programs, EPPC and its scholars work to influence policymakers and to transform the culture through the world of ideas.